skiphansen/chirp/README.md

 <img width="509" height="432" alt="image" src="https://github.com/user-attachments/assets/7e2402ad-f749-469b-83bd-ec3abff74c44" />

-Of course if you have the appropriate test equipment you should tune the radio using the universal tuner software for ultimate performance.
+Of course if you have test equipment you should still tune the radio using the universal tuner software for ultimate performance.

 ## Step 4 - Save the **MODIFIED** data as a backup.

-From Chirp's File menu select "Save as"
+From Chirp's File menu select "Save as".

 <img width="518" height="448" alt="image" src="https://github.com/user-attachments/assets/62f78e68-a86d-4f8d-8555-22a3d6c9b8fb" />

-Change the filename to something meaningful and click "Save"
+Change the filename to something meaningful and click "Save".

 ## Step 5 - Write the new tuning data to the radio.

-Finally upload the modified tuning data back to the radio by selecting "Upload to radio..." from Chirp's Radio menu (or by hitting ALT-U)
+Finally upload the modified tuning data back to the radio by selecting "Upload to radio..." from Chirp's Radio menu (or by hitting ALT-U).

 <img width="425" height="305" alt="image" src="https://github.com/user-attachments/assets/07c3df38-a1dc-4296-a502-45af5f6e6a96" />

 You should now be able to use an unmodified Waris CPS to program up to 255 channels in the usual way.